pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1347-48-49 Spark and Java

+Well on the weekend I have been reading the Spark in action book, currently I am in the part of the book in which I am writing a complicated code, working at a low level with Spark interfaces and Java API.

 #### Day 1346 Spark Data Source

 Today I started to build my own data source to ingest data from Spark,